blake437/Presentation/README.md

 1. Download the latest release
 2. Open index.html
 # Customization #
+I am using food waste as example text.
 Use edit.html to customize the presentation's text.
+(WIP)